qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 Versions of the kubernetes can let consumers understand the capability of the kubernetes, such as what API is supported.

+With recent conversations about kube-apiserver and enabled featureset version, it is possible to incorporate other version relating to the cluster, such as minimum kubelet version, maximum kubelet version, and enabled featureset version.

 #### Resources

 Resources include capacity and allocatable, which is the sum of the